 “I love the big buttery flavor.”

-Surging to No. 1 on the scoreboard was Bisquick (a Betty Crocker brand).
+Surging to number one on the scoreboard was Bisquick (a Betty Crocker brand).
 Testers said these tasted almost like the from-scratch cakes they make at home.
 One judge exclaimed, “As a kid, I’d definitely want my mom to make this kind!”
 The pancake had the perfect texture and crisp golden appearance you look for in your Sunday stack.
 The creamy, buttery flavor gained high marks as well.
-It’s safe to say, our hungry taste testers flipped over these pancakes!
-They're so good, you might even opt for a second breakfast.
+It’s safe to say, our hungry taste-testers flipped for these pancakes!

 If you’re looking for a true quick-fix pancake, opt for a box mix that calls for only water.
-We’d recommend Betty Crocker’s Buttermilk Pancake Mix.
-(If you like it as much as we did, you can get a value pack on Amazon.)
+For that, the testers recommend Betty Crocker’s Buttermilk Pancake Mix.
+(If you like it as much as the testers did, you can get a value pack on Amazon.)
 But if you’ve got a few minutes to spare, brands like Bob’s Red Mill and Bisquick offer a lot more flavor with the addition of simple ingredients like milk, oil, and eggs.
 You might even want to consider trying the secret ingredient that makes pancakes fluffier.

 Before you go forth with your newfound pancake knowledge, make sure your griddle really is pancake-ready.
 For instance, during our made-to-test set up, we had some minor snafus with the griddle’s temperature.
 For the perfect pancake, ensure that the surface you’re cooking on—be it griddle or skillet—is producing even heat.
 Here’s a trick I learned from my mom: To tell if the cooking surface is ready for pancakes, splash a few drops of cold water on it.
 If the water bubbles and evaporates immediately, it’s time to get cookin’!

 As icing is to cake, syrup and butter are to pancakes.
 There’s just something missing if you don’t have a pat of butter melting on top of your stack.
-Butter, syrup and other tasty toppings can enhance the flavor of any pancake.
-So whether you use Market Pantry, Bob’s Red Mill or Bisquick—they’ll taste similar if you’re prone to sprinkling fresh fruit or chocolate chips on top (or stirring them into the batter).
+Butter, syrup, and other tasty toppings can enhance the flavor of any pancake.
+So whether you use Market Pantry, Bob’s Red Mill, or Bisquick, they’ll taste similar if you’re prone to sprinkling fresh fruit or chocolate chips on top (or stirring them into the batter).
 Just make sure you aren’t making any of these 15 common mistakes everyone makes when cooking pancakes.